Indian Government’s decision to fully digitize our economy ruffled many a business heads at the outset. Not anymore though.

 One can manage money more easily and efficiently when it is digitized.
 Ready to view transaction history, balance information, acceptance at most retail and wholesale outlets etc makes the use of digitized money a lot more feasible and effective.

 Large amounts are spent annually on minting coins and printing the paper currency.
-On an average, the paper currency is known to last for about 6 years only.
+On average, the paper currency is known to last for about 6 years only.

 Such expenses are naturally saved when an economy goes cashless.